Here’s part two of Jack’s I Spy Baby Quilt, you can find part one here – Jack’s I Spy Baby Quilt.

 Finishing Jack’s I Spy Baby Quilt

-Here’s the finished quilt!
+Here’s the finished baby quilt!
 I love it!
 Meg loves it (I’ve texted her pics of the quilt) and I hope baby Jack loves it!

-Here’s a close up of the back fabric.
-It’s a camping themed fabric that my daughter #2 found in my fabric stash, I think it’s perfect for this quilt.
+Here’s a close-up of the back fabric.
+It’s a camping-themed fabric that my daughter #2 found in my fabric stash, I think it’s perfect for this quilt.

 Luckily, I have a really big table and I was able to leave my sewing machine on the other end.
-I then tapped the backing fabric right side down to the table using painters tape.
+I then tapped the backing fabric right side down to the table using painter’s tape.